Tomohisa Yamashita: 2010–2019: Leading roles and hosting

 9 years after the first season, Yamashita reunited with the main cast of Code Blue for a third season which aired from July to September 2017.
 Repeating the success of season 1 and season 2, Code Blue Season 3 ended successfully as the highest-rated drama in summer, dominating Nikkan Sport Drama Awards, Academy Drama awards and some magazine drama awards.
 The Code Blue series finished with Code Blue the movie, released July 27, 2018.
 It topped the summer box office and live action movie rankings, and at the end of the year, took the crown as the highest-grossing movie in 2018 with more than 7.17 million tickets sold and 9.23 billion yen at the box office.
 Code Blue is the fifth domestic live-action movie to achieve this as well as the first in fifteen years to do so; the previous film to accomplish this was Bayside Shakedown 2 in 2003.

 2019–present: International roles

 In 2019, he starred in the spring drama series "IN HAND" as genius and eccentric Parasitologist Himokura Tetsu, the drama involving science research and its mystery.
 Since 2019, Yamashita is pursuing his acting career in international projects.
 Most notably, he starred as a lead actor in the psychological thriller series The Head, an international production of THE MEDIAPRO STUDIO and HBO Asia.
 As of November 2020, Yamashita will pursue his acting career and has his eyes set on more international roles.
-In 2021, he stars in the Hollywood production The Man from Toronto alongside Kevin Hart and Woody Harrelson.
+In 2021, he starred in the Hollywood production The Man from Toronto alongside Kevin Hart and Woody Harrelson.
+In 2022, Yamashita appeared as Akira in HBO Max's Tokyo Vice alongside Ken Watanabe and Hideaki Itō.
+In 2023, Yamashita starred as brilliant oenologist Issei Tomine in the live-action adaptation of legendary manga Drops of God for Hulu Japan and Apple TV+.